canjs/canjs/guides/getting-started-tutorial/the-define-plugin.md

 ```

 As with `type`, above, there are two ways to define the `value` property: `Value`,
-or `value`. `Value`, uppercase, provides a constructor function, ensuring that
+or `value`.
+[Value](../docs/can.Map.prototype.define.ValueConstructor.html), uppercase, provides a constructor function, ensuring that
-a copy of the value is made for each instance. `value`, lowercase, is set on
+a new instance of `Value` is made for each map instance.
+If [value](../docs/can.Map.prototype.define.value.html) is not an function,
-the prototype of the object—i.e., it is not instance specific.
+that value will be the default value of the attribute.
+If `value` is a function,
+that function's return value will be used as the default value of the attribute.

 <a name="remove"></a>
 ### remove

-Called when an attribute is removed.
-Can be used, for example, for
+The [remove](../docs/can.Map.prototype.define.remove.html) property is called  when an attribute is removed.
+This is often used to remove other related properties.
-removal validation.

 <a name="serialization"></a>
 ### serialization
 The last property we’ll talk about is [serialization](https://en.wikipedia.org/wiki/Serialization).
 The
-serialize property defines how the attribute will behave when the map is
+[serialize](../docs/can.Map.prototype.define.serialize.html) property defines how the attribute will behave when the map is
 serialized.
 Managing this property can be useful when serializing complex types like dates,
 arrays, or objects into strings.
 You can also control whether or not a
 given property can be serialized.
 Returning `undefined` from a serialization